-Cats are by nature really territorial, and they see you as part of their territory, they really easily attach to humans not only for the bond it creates but it is also a survival instinct for them, they see their owners as a giant protector.
+Cats are by nature really territorial, and they see you as part of their territory.
+They easily attach to humans not only for the bond it creates, but also because of their survival instinct, depicting their owners as a giant protector.

 Now it has to be said, cats are not a pack animal like dogs, but they do need a social life!
 They need to meet and interact with other people and indeed other animals.